erf/minimal_localizations/README.md

 # minimal_localizations

-Localize your Flutter app given a map of translations per language.
+Localize your Flutter app given a `Map` of translations per language.

 It's based on the [minimal localization example](https://github.com/flutter/website/tree/main/examples/internationalization/minimal), but lets you pass a map of translations in the constructor.

-We also added methods to get a `value`, a `string` or a list of `supportedLocales`.
+We've also added methods to get a `value`, a `string` or a list of `supportedLocales`.

 ## Usage